ryabhmd/MLinPractice/README.md

 - '--tokenize_input': determines the column name from a dataframe which should be used as input for tokenizing.
 Default is 'tweet_no_punctuation'.
 - '-s' or '--stopwprds': remove stopwords using nltk common stop words of English
 - '--stopwords_input': determines the column name from a dataframe which should be used as input for removal of stopwords.
 Default is 'tweet_no_punctuation_tokenized'.
+- '-l' or '--lemmatize': lemmatize tokens using nltk's WordNet lemmatizer.
+- '--lemmatize_input': determines the column name from a dataframe which should be used as input for lemmatization.
+Default is 'tweet_no_punctuation_tokenized_no_stopwords'.

 Moreover, the script accepts the following optional parameters: